 1966 Ford Mustang

 The ’60s brought so many iconic cars, like Dodge Chargers, Pontiac GTOs, Chevy Camaros, Chevelles and Impalas — there was a lot of gorgeous American muscle going on.
-Perhaps none represents the era quite as well as the Ford Mustang, however.
+Perhaps none represents the era quite as well as the Ford Mustang.

 1968 VW Beetle

 The U.S. was introduced to its first Volkswagen Beetle in 1949, post-WWII.
 You’d think that its German origins would have made it an unpopular car — the German Shepherd, for instance, suffered a decline in popularity in America after WWII — but it beat the odds.
 In fact, its popularity grew steadily over the years.
-In 1968, thanks to the Disney movie “The Love Bug,” VW sold 423,000 units.
+In 1968, thanks to the Disney movie “The Love Bug,” VW sold 423,000 units at $1,699 a pop.
 In 1972, VW produced its 15,007,034th beetle, eclipsing the Ford Model T as the most highly produced car in history at the time.

 Sadly, VW announced that it would discontinue the iconic Beetle after a good 80-year run.
-So, if you want a brand-new one, you have until July 2019, when VW is expected to produce its last Beetle.
+The last one was produced in July 2019.

 1970 Ford Torino